How Can We Help?

 a.
 Maintain a website that provides information about this policy and how to request accommodation;

 b.
 Process requests for reasonable accommodation for qualified students with disabilities and prospective students;

 c.
-Assess, on a case-by-case basis, the effect of a student’s disability on his/her ability to perform the essential functions of his/her program based on appropriate documentation;
+Assess, on a case-by-case basis, the effect of a student’s disability on their ability to perform the essential functions of their program based on appropriate, current documentation;

 d.
 Coordinate and facilitate an interactive process that includes review of relevant and appropriate documentation and discussion with the student, to identify reasonable accommodation(s) to recommend so the student can access University programs, activities and services;

 e.
 Coordinate implementation of reasonable accommodations in consultation with faculty and departments/units;

 f.
 Provide assistance to departments and programs in matters related to ADA compliance and reasonable accommodation; and,